youmi-zym/youmi-zym/README.md

 - 👋 Hi, I’m Youmin Zhang
 - 👀 I’m interested in Stereo Matching, SLAM, Monodepth Prediction/Completion
 - 🌱 I’m currently a PhD student at University of Bologna
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a research scientist position ...
-- 📫 How to reach me ...
+- 📫 How to reach me: youmin.zhang2@unibo.it

 <!---
 youmi-zym/youmi-zym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.